ordpool-space/cat21/README.md

 ## Overview

-CAT-21 is a protocol built on Bitcoin and Ordinal Theory.
-Collecting, gifting, and trading form social connections.
-Art makes every satoshi more valuable.
-CAT-21 fulfills this by associating unique cat art with individual satoshis, giving their owners something to cherish and build communities around.
-Its transactions are identified using the `nLockTime` field in a Bitcoin transaction, set to the value `21`.
+CAT-21 is a protocol that associates unique cat art with individual satoshis on Bitcoin.

 ## Terminology